vitaliy-mykhaylovskiy/CodeTask/README.md

-# Introduction
+## Intro
 The coding part of the technical interview consists of two parts: "offline" and "online".

 ## "Offline" Coding Session

 The main puprpose of this simple coding task - to make you more confident with the process we use for an "online" coding session.
 You can work on it at time that is corfortable for you.
 It should not take more than an hour or so.
 We're not looking for "perfect" solution.
-First of all we're looking for "working" solution.
+First of all we're looking for a "working" solution.

-So, the VS solution in this repo consist of two projects: console and test.
+So, there are two projects in the VS solution in this repo: console and test.
 The console project contains `StringUtils.RearrangeWords` method which is not yet implemented.
 You should imlement the method according to the **"Rearrange Words in a Sentence"** spec below.
 Make sure all tests in the test project are passed.